Free Membership Tool

 For trade associations and professional bodies alike, the lever that compounds fastest is keeping each cohort longer.

 For a realistic churn input, the 2025 Membership Marketing Benchmarking Report puts the median association renewal rate at 84% (around 16% churn) and the first-year renewal rate at just 74% — so newer cohorts churn far faster, and your blended rate depends heavily on how many first-year members you carry.
+Not sure of your own rate?
+Work it out first with the membership retention calculator.

 How We Calculate This